Afsinoz/OceanImage/README.md

 # Sea Surface Height reconstructions using physics based variational approaches

+This is the code of the internship have done under the supervision of Nelly Pustelnik and Antoine Venaille at the physics laboratory of ENS de Lyon.

 There are 9 folders here.

 1. Datasets: It contains original and processed data sets.
 Original datasets with `.nc` extensions have been processed to